 RMC student Brianne Habit worked with faculty mentor Dr. Ruth Beerman to research Disney princesses with the guiding question, “What type of princess and role model is being presented through Disney’s films, website, and related web content?”
 With guidance from Professor Beerman, Brianne analyzed themes such as gender, sexuality, morality, and beauty within the films and the Disney Princess website.
 She later participated in a poster presentation at the 109th annual conference of the Eastern Communication Association.

-#1 skill“Communication” is the top skill employers are looking for (Indeed 2023)
+“Communication” is the top skill employers are looking for (Indeed 2023)

-$74,721median salary for communications studies majors
+median salary for communication studies majors

 communication studies in full Courses You Won’t Want to Miss